Frequently Asked Questions about ISSP Professional Certification

 Q: How far in advance of an exam do people need to apply to determine eligibility?

-- Q: What is required of the references for the CSP exam?
+- Q: What is required of the references for the ISSP-CSP exam?
 Is a letter needed from each reference?
 Do I collect the information or do my references submit them to ISSP directly?

 - Q: Why do my professional reference forms need to be signed and include contact information?

 - A: The signed professional reference is an important way of maintaining the credibility of the ISSP Certified Sustainability Professional (ISSP-CSP) certification.
 Since the ISSP-CSP is for candidates with 5+ years of experience and the field of sustainability is constantly changing, it is assumed that candidates will have recent experience and be in contact with the person providing the reference.
 In addition, today's technology makes it very easy to find people, so contact information with a signature is a minimum requirement to ensure that the referee is aware of and agrees to provide the reference.
 Note that this is different from a "testimonial" from a client, which is essentially a "referral", not a reference.